Wedding of Prince Charles and Camilla Parker Bowles: Wedding and Service of Prayer and Dedication

 The wedding took place at the Windsor Guildhall at 12:30pm BST (11:30 UTC) on Saturday 9 April 2005.
 Crowds had gathered on the streets since dawn ahead of the service.
 The ceremony was attended by senior members of the royal family apart from the Queen and the Duke of Edinburgh.

 At the wedding, the couple's witnesses were Prince William and Tom Parker Bowles, sons of the groom and bride respectively.
 In keeping with tradition, the couple's wedding rings are crafted from 22 carat Welsh gold from the Clogau St David's mine in Bontddu.
 The tradition of using Clogau Gold within the wedding rings of the Royal Family dates back to 1923.
-The design of the wedding rings is by Wartski, a London jeweller that has held the Royal Warrant to the King (until 2022 as the Prince of Wales) since 1979.
+The design of the wedding rings is by Wartski, a London jeweller that has held a royal warrant to the King (until 2022 as the Prince of Wales) since 1979.
 The King wears his on the small finger of his left hand.

 The civil wedding was followed by a televised blessing, officially termed a Service of Prayer and Dedication by both the Prince of Wales's office and the press. in the afternoon at St George's Chapel, Windsor Castle.
 This was attended by 800 guests and all the senior members of the royal family, including the Queen and the Duke of Edinburgh, and led by the Archbishop of Canterbury, Rowan Williams.
 During this ceremony Charles and Camilla joined the congregation in reading "the strongest act of penitence from the 1662 Book of Common Prayer", widely quoted in press reports of the wedding:We acknowledge and bewail our manifold sins and wickedness, Which we, from time to time, most grievously have committed, by thought, word and deed, Against thy Divine Majesty, Provoking most justly thy wrath and indignation against us.